PotatoesInHD/OPCUA_monitor/README.md

 ### What does it do?
 - This python program connects to a PLC by OPCUA and monitors a files modified time stamps for changes.
-  - I made this with monitoring .MDB files in mind but it can monitor any files timestamps in STATIC_FILE_MODE.
+  - I made this to monitor .MDB files with a specific name format but it can monitor any files timestamps in STATIC_FILE_MODE.
 - If a change is detected it writes to an OPCUA node that the PLC can monitor.
-- File its monitoring changes name every new day with the date as its name.
-So program creates the new file name to monitor each day.
+- If not in STATIC_MODE, the monitored file changes name every new day with the date as its name.
+  - So program creates the new file name to monitor each day example: "9-15-2026-BS.mdb"
-  - using this format "9-15-2026-BS.mdb".
-Static file mode and file name can be configured in config.ini.
+  - Static file mode and file name can be configured in config.ini.
-- It also writes a heart beat signal to an OPCUA node so the PLC knows when communication is lost.
+- It writes a heart beat signal to an OPCUA node so the PLC knows when communication is lost.
+- If there is a disconnection such as a network cable unplugged or PLC power cycle it will continue to log errors and attempt reconnecting.
+- It will display connection status, path to log files and most recent file timestamp to the GUI.
+- It will handle and log all errors to the log files.
 - It will run on windows/linux and as a script or as an exe.
-It handles windows/linux and script/exe pathing differences on its own.
+  - It handles windows/linux and script/exe pathing differences on its own.
-- If there is a disconnection such as a network cable unplugged or PLC power cycle the monitoring program will continue to attempt reconnecting.
-- It will display connection status to the GUI.
-- It will handle and log all errors to the log files.
 <br><br>
 ## It's Log it's Log it's better than bad it's good!